Search Contact information

 Enumeration and C++

 Enumerated types are user-defined types whose variables can have a particular set of integer values.
-They can be named, as in
+The type can be named, as in

 (after which constants Saturday and Sunday can be used in place of 0 and 1, and variables of type WeekendDay can be created) or unnamed, as in